7 Things To Know About Whale Watching Trips

 1. What To Expect

-In order to get out to the deep water that whales love, expect to be out on the boat for three to five hours.
-It will take at least an hour or more to get out and back, which will leave you one to two hours of hunting and watching.
+In order to get to the deep water that whales love, expect to be out on the boat for three to five hours.
+Typically it takes at least an hour or more to get out and back, which will leave you one to two hours of hunting and watching.

 If you are prone to motion sickness, be prepared.
 The ocean swells will have even a large boat rocking as you move over them.
 The rear of the boat will have a smoother ride than the front, so head there if you are a bit queasy.